NCSL Webinars allow attendees to participate in meetings from anywhere. They are collaborative, interactive and easy to use.

 From the onset of the COVID-19 pandemic, patients, providers, payers and policymakers looked to telehealth to ensure continuity of care.
 All 50 states, D.C. and Puerto Rico modified their telehealth policies in response to COVID-19—but many of these actions were temporary during the declared state of emergency.
-As the pandemic slows, federal and state policymakers are now determining what the telehealth policy landscape will look like in a post-pandemic world.
+As conversations continue on the future of health care delivery, federal and state policymakers are now determining what the telehealth policy landscape will look like in a post-pandemic world.

 This webinar will feature national experts and state legislative respondents who will discuss the myriad changes to telehealth policies during the pandemic and which of these changes may stick around for the long haul.

 After registering, you will receive a confirmation email containing information about joining the webinar.